mickelson/attract/Layouts.md

     fe.add_sound( name )

-Add an audio file to play.
+Add an audio file that can then be played by Attract-Mode.

 Parameters: